-The sequence of events after a fiber cut is as follows (refer to the numbered circles in Figure 10-18):
+The sequence of events after a fiber cut is as follows (refer to the numbered circles in Figure 11-18):

 - 1. Fiber is cut. - 2.
-The Node B power monitoring photodiode detects an LOS-P on the OPT-BST card.
-Refer to the Cisco ONS 15454 DWDM Troubleshooting Guide for LOS-P troubleshooting procedures. - 3.
-On the OPT-BST card, the LOS-P detection triggers a command to shut down the amplifier.
-CTC reports an LOS alarm (loss of continuity), while LOS-P is demoted.
+The Node B power monitoring photodiode detects an LOS on the OPT-BST card.
+Refer to the Cisco ONS 15454 DWDM Troubleshooting Guide for LOS troubleshooting procedures. - 3.
+On the OPT-BST card, the LOS detection triggers a command to shut down the amplifier.
 Refer to the Cisco ONS 15454 DWDM Troubleshooting Guide for alarm troubleshooting procedures. - 4.
 The OPT-BST card amplifier is shut down within one second. - 5.
-The Node A power monitoring photodiode detects a LOS-P on the OPT-BST card.
+The Node A power monitoring photodiode detects a LOS on the OPT-BST card.
 Refer to the Cisco ONS 15454 DWDM Troubleshooting Guide for alarm troubleshooting procedures. - 6.
-On the OPT-BST, the LOS-P detection triggers a command to shut down the amplifier.
-CTC reports an LOS alarm (loss of continuity), while LOS-P is demoted.
+On the OPT-BST, the LOS detection triggers a command to shut down the amplifier.
 Refer to the Cisco ONS 15454 DWDM Troubleshooting Guide. - 7.
 The OPT-BST card amplifier is shut down within one second.

-When the fiber is repaired, a manual restart with 90 sec restart pulse time (MANUAL RESTART FOR TEST) is required at the Node A OPT-BST transmitter and at the Node B OPT-BST transmitter.
-A system that has been shut down is reactivated through the use of a 90 sec restart pulse.
+When the fiber is repaired, a manual restart with 9 sec restart pulse time (MANUAL RESTART) is required at the Node A OPT-BST transmitter and at the Node B OPT-BST transmitter.
+A system that has been shut down is reactivated through the use of a 9 sec restart pulse.
 The pulse indicates that the optical path is restored and transmission can begin.